-While mold is beneficial to the environment, it is not beneficial to your home, business and health if it is inside.
+While mold is beneficial to the environment, it is not beneficial to your home, business and health if it is growing inside.
 All indoor mold growth should be avoided, which means using ventilation fans and repairing roof leaks, plumbing leaks and other problems that allow water and moisture to get into your home.

 Where Does Mold Grow?

 Mold grows on just about any surface as long as it has oxygen and moisture, and an organic food source.
 When mold reproduces, it creates tiny seeds, called spores.
 You cannot see the spores with a naked eye.
 The mold spores constantly float through the air, looking for a damp dark place to settle and grow.

 If you have excess moisture in your home, the mold spores floating through the air become attracted to the “perfect environment” and start to grow.
 Whatever they land on, they digest it.
 If left alone long enough, mold could even create structural damage to buildings.